How to Create a Safe Environment to Protect Your Partner From Herpes

 - - DON’T make choices that you know can trigger an outbreak

 You or your partner can take antiviral medication to fight the herpes virus and prevent it.
+However, treatment with these medications have to be initiated within 48 hours of the outbreak for maximum results.
 A few different antivirals are available with a prescription from your doctor or online pharmacy:

 - - Acyclovir (Zovirax) is a prescription medication used to improve the healing of sores or blisters caused by a number of conditions, including first-time and repeat outbreaks of genital herpes.
 It works by slowing or stopping the spread of the herpes virus within the body, but it cannot cure genital herpes.